 The event is the leading global showcase for research, pedagogy and innovation on all aspects of media education.

 Now running for thirteen years, MES is convened by the UK’s Centre for Excellence in Media Practice, in collaboration with a leading organisation in a different country each year.
-In 2020, our host is the School of Media and Communication at the University of Leeds.
+In 2021, however, the summit will be virtual and will be run in conjunction with the School of Media and Communication at the University of Leeds.

 Presenters will be also invited to submit their work to the Media Education Research Journal and Media Practice and Education.
 A panel will be convened by Internet Policy Review, on the theme of digital literacy.